Co3code/30days-challenge-of-coding-php/REAME.md

 - ✅ Day 02: Variables, Constants, and Operators
 - ✅ Day 03: Conditionals and Logic
 - ✅ Day 04: Loops (for, while, foreach)
+- ✅ Day 05: Functions and Reusable Code